bowdenk7/lab2-appservice/README.md

 5. When complete, you will see a notification in the bottom right.
 Click **Browse Website**
 <img width="465" alt="image" src="https://user-images.githubusercontent.com/820883/46754588-ad91fb00-cc77-11e8-9ec0-6a145b17256a.png">

-6. If everything worked you should see a basic express page:
+6. If everything worked you should see the basic express page:
 <img width="556" alt="image" src="https://user-images.githubusercontent.com/820883/46754668-da461280-cc77-11e8-9e01-0c16da5b0e0f.png">

 ## Make a code change